-Professor at the Computer Science Department, Universidade do Minho, and senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
+I am a full professor at the Computer Science Department, Universidade do Minho, and a senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
 Recently I've joined INL, the International Iberian Nanotechnology Laboratory, to lead the new Quantum Software Engineering Group.
 I am a member of the Management Team of QuantaLab, a collaborative research laboratory on Quantum Materials and Quantum Technologies.
 My main research focuses on program semantics, logics and calculi applied to rigorous software analysis, design, and construction.
 Most of my work is framed on Coalgebra and Modal Logic.

 Above all, I am very fortunate to work with an amazing team of students and post-docs.
 Our joint research is framed in the ARCA Software Architecture & Design Calculi group.